GluuFederation/tutorials/cedarling/react/react-cedarling-rbac-integration-authorization.md

 - Define the authorization schema
 - Configure access policies
 - Evaluate authorization requests
-- Implement Cedarling's streamlined authorization in React with minimal code
+- Implement the Cedarling's streamlined authorization in React with minimal code

 # Use Case: Multi Role Access control in a Project Task Management System